-Shareholders who intend to submit a proposal for inclusion in our proxy materials for our 2021 Annual Meeting of Shareholders may do so by following the procedures described in SEC Rule 14a-8.
-To be eligible for inclusion, shareholder proposals must be received by our Secretary no later than November 14, 2020.
-Proposals of shareholders should be addressed to the attention of Secretary, 2801 East Beltline NE, Grand Rapids, MI 49525.
+Shareholders who intend to submit a proposal for inclusion in our proxy materials for our 2022 Annual Meeting of Shareholders may do so by following the procedures described in SEC Rule 14a-8.
+To be eligible for inclusion, shareholder proposals must be received by our Secretary no later than November 14, 2021.
+Proposals of shareholders should be addressed to UFP Industries, Inc., Attention: Secretary, 2801 East Beltline NE, Grand Rapids, MI 49525.

 In addition, under our Bylaws, no business may be brought before an annual meeting unless it is specified in a notice of the meeting or is otherwise brought before the meeting by or at the direction of the Board or by a shareholder who has delivered written notice to our Secretary (containing certain information specified in our Bylaws about the shareholder and the proposed action), not less than 90 days nor more than 120 days prior to the date of the first anniversary of the preceding year's annual meeting of shareholders.

-If our 2021 Annual Meeting of Shareholders is held more than 30 days before or more than 60 days after the first anniversary of our 2020 Annual Meeting of Shareholders, the notice must be received not less than 90 days nor more than 120 days prior to the date of that meeting, unless the first public announcement of the meeting is made less than 100 days prior to the date of the meeting, in which case notice must be received within ten days after the date we mail or otherwise give notice of the date of that meeting.
+If our 2022 Annual Meeting of Shareholders is held more than 30 days before or more than 60 days after the first anniversary of our 2021 Annual Meeting, the notice must be received not less than 90 days nor more than 120 days prior to the date of that meeting, unless the first public announcement of the meeting is made less than 100 days prior to the date of the meeting, in which case notice must be received within ten days after the date we mail or otherwise give notice of the date of that meeting.
 This requirement is separate from and in addition to the SEC's requirements that a shareholder must meet in order to have a shareholder proposal included in our proxy materials.

-As of the date of this Proxy Statement, we have not received any proposals from any shareholders to be presented at the 2020 Annual Meeting of Shareholders.
+As of the date of this Proxy Statement, we have not received any proposals from any shareholders to be presented at the 2021 Annual Meeting.